 You'd think that saving the world on a semi-regular basis would give your sense of self-worth a bit of a boost, if not cause some serious ego issues.
-The parades in your honour, the best-selling biography by your most ardent fan (Monster Slaying and Other Handy Household Hints), the fact that the town hall's been renamed after you...
-Surely you don't need anyone else to tell you that you're loved and needed, right?
+The parades in your honor, the best-selling biography by your most ardent fan (Monster Slaying and Other Handy Household Hints), the fact that the town hall's been renamed after you... surely you don't need anyone else to tell you that you're loved and needed, right?

 Not if this hero is anything to go by.